The Most Dangerous Game (1932)

 Don’t worry, the movie doesn’t end here with Joel McCrea losing to a shark.
 He swims away, barely reaching shore where he collapses in an exhausted, dramatic pile.
 When he wakes up, he stumbles through the jungle towards a massive stone fortress.
 I’m just glad he managed to keep his tie knotted throughout that ordeal.

 …and walks inside.
-He may not be the brightest bulb, because he seems unperturbed by this castle on an apparently deserted island, with its horrible door knocker and massive door that swings silently open.
+He may not be the brightest bulb, because he isn’t at all worried about entering this castle on an apparently deserted island, with its horrible door knocker and massive door that swings silently open.

 He steps inside, his white clothes literally glowing in the dimly lit hall.